Developer Guide

 pytest --cov=./

-RADIS performance is tested against past versions on a dedicated project : radis-benchmark.
+RADIS performance is benchmarked against previous versions in a dedicated project: radis-benchmark.

 Benchmarks